 Now I am going to copy many links to many resources provided by our friends at Redemptorist publications:

 Reflections, news and prayers to lift your spirit

 Pope Francis called for all Christians to respond to the coronavirus pandemic “with the universality of prayer, of compassion, of tenderness”, adding, “Let us remain united.
 Let us make our closeness felt toward those persons who are the most lonely and tried”.

 Speaking after the traditional recitation of the Angelus, the Holy Father called on all Christians to join together in prayer.
 “In these trying days, while humanity trembles due to the threat of the pandemic, I would like to propose to all Christians that together we lift our voices towards Heaven.”

 Pope Francis invites all the Christian faithful to participate in a special time of prayer led by him at Saint Peter Square on Friday, 27 March 2020.
 The ceremony will include readings from the Scriptures and adoration of the Blessed Sacrament.
 It will conclude with the Pope imparting the Urbi et Orbi blessing which is usually held only twice per year, at Christmas and Easter, from the balcony over the entrance of Saint Peter Basilica.
-The prayer and blessing will be live-streamed on the Vatican News website (www.vaticannews.va) a
+The prayer and blessing will be live-streamed on the Vatican News website (www.vaticannews.va) at 5:00 pm.

 We encourage you to sit in stillness for ten to fifteen minutes and open your heart to receive God’s gift of the Holy Spirit.